ficocelliguy/bitburner-src/src/Documentation/doc/basic/go_algorithms.md

 # Programming a basic IPvGO script

-IPvGO (accessible from DefComm in New Tokyo, or the CIA in Sector-12) is a strategic territory control minigame.
-Form networks of routers on a grid to control open space and gain stat rewards or favor, but make sure the opposing faction does not surround and destroy your network!
+IPvGO is a strategic territory control minigame accessible from DefComm in New Tokyo, or the CIA in Sector-12.
+Form networks of routers on a grid to control open space and gain stat multipliers and favor, but make sure the opposing faction does not surround and destroy your network!

-For basic instructions on how to play, go to DefComm or CIA to access the current subnet, and look through the "How to Play" section.
-This document is focused on building scripts to automate subnet takeover, which will make more sense once you have played a few subnets.
+For basic instructions, go to DefComm or CIA to access the current subnet, and look through the "How to Play" section.
+This document is specifically focused on building scripts to automate subnet takeover, which will be more applicable you have played a few subnets.

 ### Overview